owengretzinger/gitreadme/nextjs/src/components/readme-templates/owen.md

    ```
 3. ...

-## License

-License information here (remove this section if there is no license — if so, remove from the table of contents too)

 ## Acknowledgments

-- This README was generated with [README Generator](https://github.com/owengretzinger/readme-generator) — an AI tool that understands your entire codebase.
+- This README was created with [README Generator](https://github.com/owengretzinger/readme-generator) — an AI tool that understands your entire codebase.
 - Credit any collaborators or third-party assets
 - Don't include libraries or tools that should be in the architecture section, this is more for special mentions
 - Don't give thanks to the creators of common libraries like React, Next.js, etc.